PPC For Doctors: Are Call Only Ads The Next Big Thing?

 The feature allows you to know exactly how many calls are coming from your ads, as well as their duration.

-You can see the number of calls received from your ad in your AdWords Express dashboard under “Calls to your number.”
+You can see the number of calls received from your ad in your Google Ads Express dashboard under “Calls to your number.”

 Knowing just how many calls are coming from your call-only ads will be helpful for optimizing your medical practice’s bidding efforts.